Security guidelines

 IBM recommends that you use the following security guidelines for your eBMC system:

-1. Install and operate the eBMC system on a private network or public network that is behind a firewall.
+1. Install and operate the eBMC system on a private network or behind a firewall.
+Avoid placing the system on an external network.

 2. When you plug the eBMC system into the network, login to the default admin account of the eBMC system and set the password.
 You can complete this task by using the eBMC web-based Advanced System Management Interface (ASMI) GUI.